 The Arizona Bar primarily handles the cases involving Arizona lawyers and lawyers from out of state.
 Non-lawyer cases are usually handled by the Arizona Superior Courts.

 Attorneys for Ethics Complaints

-If you are interested in discussing a State Bar of Arizona issue contact Chelle Law today.
+If you are interested in discussing a State Bar of Arizona issue or want to discuss how to become a client contact Chelle Law today.